-- Locate leaks by turning on the HVAC fan and feeling for drafts that indicate escaping air.
+- Locate Leaks: Turn on the HVAC fan and feel along the ducts for drafts that indicate escaping air.

-- Use a brush to apply duct mastic over the tape and joints to improve the seal.
+- Apply Duct Mastic: Use a brush to apply duct mastic over the tape and joints to improve the seal.

 Watch this video to find out more.